top of page

 • We had 6+ versions of design, including our original proposal.
 I learned this is normal and to be expected for a new product.
 It is not going to be perfect the first time around.
 It is a continuous improvement, and one where you communicate with internal and external stakeholders often.

 • In this project, the lead designer and I put on product manager hats because of a lack of vision originally.
-Though this was frustrating at first, I am grateful for the experience to work on requirements and advocate for features.
-It has only made me grow stronger as a UX designer.
+Though this was uncomfortable at first, I am grateful for the experience to work on requirements and advocate for features!

 bottom of page